bablokb/pcb-pico-datalogger/docs/tasks.md

 Same as "send_lora", but send data via UDP to a configured target host/port.

-A sample implementation of an UDP gateway is in `tools/udp_gateway.py`.
+A sample implementation of an UDP gateway is available in `tools/udp_gateway.py`.

 send_ble_nus